ansible/awx/docs/api_guide.md

  * Confirm your super user account at /api/v1/me/
  * Create some organizations at /api/v1/organizations/
- * Create some users at /api/v1/users/
- * Add some users to some organizations at /api/v1/organizations/X/users/
+ * Create some users by posting to /api/v1/organizations/X/users/
- * Add some users to be admins of those organizations at /api/v1/organizatoins/X/admins/
+ * Add some users to be admins of those organizations by posting to /api/v1/organizatoins/X/admins/
  * At this point, use your org admin account, instead of your superuser account, if you wish

 Build Out Inventory
 -------------------

- * Create an inventory resource at /api/v1/inventories/
+ * Create an inventory resource by posting to /api/v1/organizations/X/inventories/
- * Create some host records at /api/v1/hosts/
- * Add the host to inventory at /api/v1/inventories/X/hosts/
+ * Create a new host by posting to /api/v1/inventories/X/hosts/
- * Create some group records at /api/v1/projects/
  * Add the group to inventory at /api/v1/inventories/X/groups/
- * Create some variables at /api/v1/variables/
- * Add some variables to a host at /api/v1/hosts/X/variables/
+ * PUT variables to /api/v1/hosts/X/variables/
- * Add some variables to a group at /api/v1/groups/X/variables/
+ * PUT variables to /api/v1/groups/X/variables/
- * Add a subgroup to a group at /api/v1/groups/X/children/
+ * POST a subgroup to a group at /api/v1/groups/X/children/

 Set Up Projects and Teams
 -------------------------

+ * Create a new project by posting to /api/v1/organizations/X/projects/
- * Create some teams at /api/v1/teams/
+ * Create some teams at /api/v1/organizations/X/teams/
- * Create some projects at /api/v1/projects/
+ * Create some projects at /api/v1/organizations/X/projects/
  * Assign some projects to one or more teams at /api/v1/teams/X/projects/

 Save Login Credentials and Grant Role (Team) Based Permissions
 --------------------------------------------------------------

- * Create some login credentials at /api/v1/credentials/
- * Assign credentials to some teams at /api/v1/teams/X/credentials/ OR
+ * Add credentials to some teams at /api/v1/teams/X/credentials/ OR
- * Assign credentials to some users at /api/v1/user/X/credentials/ (no fancy priveledges required)
+ * Add credentials to some users at /api/v1/user/X/credentials/ (no fancy priveledges required)
- * Create a permission tuple to allow a user or project to be used with an inventory source at /api/v1/permissions/
+ * Create a permission tuple to allow a user or project to be used with an inventory source at /api/v1/permissions/ or /api/v1/users/permissions or /api/v1/teams/permissions/
  * Permission tuples can allow execution, dry run execution, or inventory editing.

 Launch Playbooks and View Results
 ---------------------------------

- * Create a launch job request by posting project, permission, and credential to /api/v1/events/
+ * Create a launch job request by posting project, permission, and credential to /api/v1/launch_jobs/
- * Monitor the job results at /api/v1/launch_results/X
+ * Monitor the job results at /api/v1/launch_results/X (API subject to change)
  * See the history of runs on each host at /api/v1/hosts/X/events/ or /api/v1/groups/X/events/ or /api/v1/inventories/X/events/

 Audit API based Activity, Search For Resources